demitry/libs/tUnit/tUnit.md

 everything with await

-As TUnit is built on-top of the newer Microsoft.Testing.Platform, and combined with the fact that TUnit tests are **source generated**, running your tests is available in a variety of ways.
+As TUnit is built on-top of the newer Microsoft.Testing.Platform, and combined with the fact that TUnit tests are **source generated**